Some links in this post may be affiliate links

 Lavender Plants require full sun with at least 6-8 hours of sunshine per day through out the growing season and a sunny window with 6-8 hours of direct sunshine daily in winter for the container-grown plants.

-In the first growing season after planting, water the young Lavender Plants regularly to maintain the soil moist until the plants are well established.
+Lavandula Species do not like overwatering and soggy soil as it can result in fungal disease and root rot disease.
+In the first growing season after planting, water the young plants regularly to maintain the soil moist until the plants are well established.

 Once established, Lavenders are fairly drought-tolerant and will not require very frequent watering.
-Water the established Lavender Plants deeply during the growing season when the top 2-3 in. of soil dry out.
+Water the established Lavender Plants deeply during the growing season when the top 2-3 inches of soil dry out.
 Take care not to wet the foliage to avoid fungal diseases.

 For container-grown Lavender Plants, ensure that the pot has a drainage hole and the soil is fast-draining to prevent the plant from sitting in soggy soil which can result in rotting and death of the plant.
+Decrease watering in the cold period as growth is reduced at this time, thus, the plant does not need much water for growth.

-Grow Lavandula species adjacent a stone or brick wall for additional warmth as exposure to drafts can cause leaf drop and eventual death of the plant.
+Lavender Plants can withstand a wide range of temperatures but they cannot tolerate cold drafts.
+Therefore, protect the plants from cold drafts.
+You may grow the plants adjacent a stone or brick wall for additional warmth as exposure to drafts can cause leaf drop and eventual death of the plant.

 To keep the soil warm in winter, apply a mulch of dry vegetation on the soil surface but take care not to let the mulch come into contact with the stem to prevent rotting.

+Lavender Plant cannot tolerate excessively humid conditions as they are prone to fungal infestations.
 To prevent high humidity, avoid overdamp soil conditions in the cold season (winter) and maintain the plants well pruned and properly spaced in summer to ensure good air circulation.

 Lavenders are not heavy feeders.
 At planting time, incorporate a handful of manure into the planting hole.
 This should be adequate for these plants and no more feeding may be required.
+Excessive feeding may reduce the potency of the plants and may result in vegetative growth at the expense of flower production.

 The best soil for Lavender Plant should be coarse, low in organic matter and one that drains easily to prevent it from holding excess water.
 The soil should be loose enough to allow water to drain out quickly.